learn-co-curriculum/dsc-clustering-intro/README.md

 ### K-Means Clustering

 We start by providing a basic intuition of the K-means clustering algorithm.
-When using the K-means clustering algorithm, the number of clusters that you want to obtain is specified upfront and the algorithm aims at the most "optimal" cluster centers, given that there are $K$ clusters.
+When using the K-means clustering algorithm, the number of clusters that you want to obtain is specified upfront and the algorithm aims at the most "optimal" cluster centers, given that there are *K* clusters.

 ### Hierarchical Agglomerative Clustering

 A second branch of clustering algorithms is hierarchical agglomerative clustering.
 Using hierarchical clustering, unlike K-means clustering, you don't decide on the number of clusters beforehand.
-Instead, you start with $n$ clusters, where $n$ is the number of data points, and at each step you join two clusters.
+Instead, you start with *n* clusters, where *n* is the number of data points, and at each step you join two clusters.
 You stop joining clusters when a certain criterion is reached.

 ### Semi-Supervised Learning